adafruit/Adafruit_CircuitPython_BLE_File_Transfer/README.rst

 * 2 Bytes reserved for padding.
 * Offset: 32-bit number encoding the starting offset to write.
 (Should match the offset from the previous 0x20 or 0x22 message)
 * Free space: 32-bit number encoding the amount of data the client can send.
+* Truncated time: 64-bit number encoding nanoseconds since January 1st, 1970 as stored by the file system.
+The resolution may be less that the protocol.
+It is sent back for use in caching on the host side.

 The client will repeatedly respond until the total length has been transferred with:
 * Command: Single byte.
 Always ``0x22``.